isomerpages/moe-northvistapri/_co-curricular-activities/Visual & Performing Arts/Les Vista Choristes (Choir).md

 third_nav_title: Visual & Performing Arts
 variant: markdown
 ---
-Les Vista Choristes was formed in 2013 with the mission to help choristers pursue excellence through their passion in music.
-The choir’s motto is “We Sing.
-We Inspire.
-We Bring Joy.”
-Through their singing, the choir hopes to inspire and bring joy to people around them.
+Founded in 2013, the Choir was established with the mission of nurturing a love for music while empowering choristers to pursue excellence in their vocal and musical development.
+United by a shared passion for singing, the Choir aims to inspire, uplift, and bring joy to audiences through heartfelt and expressive performances.

-Les Vista Choristes consists of the Junior and Senior choir.
-Selection is mainly through audition and by invitation.

-#### Values In Action
-Living by our motto “We Sing.
-We Inspire.
-We Bring Joy”, our choristers aspire to inspire and bring joy to the community through their voices.
-Les Vista Choristes’ adopted charity is Grace Lodge Nursing Home and the choir has been visiting the residents regularly to share their care and music.
+The Choir is composed of two main divisions: the Junior Choir and the Senior Choir, providing age-appropriate training and performance opportunities for choristers at different stages of their musical journey.
+The Choir places great importance on regular attendance and discipline, as they are essential to the growth and success of each chorister and the Choir as a whole.

 #### CCA Schedule